Why do we need this research?

-We want to make it easier to tell which women who have symptoms of threatened preterm labour (TPTL) are actually at risk.
-Treating women who are not likely to give birth early can be unnecessarily stressful for parents, and treatments may have their own side effects.
-If we can avoid this, we can concentrate on giving help to women who really need it.
+We want to make it easier to work out which women with symptoms of preterm labour are actually at risk of giving birth early.
+Being told that treatment is needed can cause stress and worry for parents and treatments may have their own side effects.
+If we can avoid unnecessary treatment, we can concentrate on giving help to the women who really need it.

 What’s happening in this project?